Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A healthy liver does many vital jobs.
-It processes alcohol, food, and medications.
-It makes digestive juices, helps with blood clotting, and helps the body fight infection.
+A healthy liver does many important jobs.
+It processes alcohol, food, and medicines.
+It makes digestive juices, helps with blood clotting, and helps your body fight infection.
 The portal vein is the large vessel that carries most of the blood from the intestine to the liver.
-Certain diseases or a blockage in the portal vein can cause an increase in blood pressure in this vein.
+Certain diseases or a blockage in the portal vein can cause blood pressure to rise in this vein.
 This often leads to fluid buildup in the abdomen (ascites) and massive bleeding.
-The TIPS procedure helps relieve the pressure in the portal vein.
+The TIPS procedure helps ease the pressure in the portal vein.
 The procedure is done by a specially trained doctor called an interventional radiologist.